zhuxiao/asvbm-experiments/README.md

 ### Performance evaluation

 Typically, evaluation results are saved within the `Tier1_eval` directory, with each tool's results saved in the subfolder named after the respective tool.
 Additionally, a local HTML file (`sv_stat_reports.html`) is generated to store the evaluation results for each user-called set.
+Review the comprehensive evaluation results more conveniently through the `sv_stat_reports.pdf` file.

 The evaluation results are shown in the table: